isaacnmm/pestpolicy-hugo2XX/content/posts/does-the-dryer-kill-fleas/index.md

 layout: post
 ---

 Drying fabric or clothes at high temperatures is often prescribed to homeowners killing bugs such as bed bugs.
-Butdoes the dryer kill [fleas](https://pestpolicy.com/how-long-does-it-take-for-steam-to-kill-fleas/)? - **Well, in summary, YES, the high temperatures in a dryer do [kill](https://pestpolicy.com/how-to-kill-flea-eggs/) fleas plus all their babies including eggs and flea larvae on your clothes, curtains, and bedding.
+Butdoes the dryer kill [fleas](https://pestpolicy.com/how-long-does-it-take-for-steam-to-kill-fleas/)?- **Well, in summary, YES, the high temperatures in a dryer do [kill](https://pestpolicy.com/how-to-kill-flea-eggs/)fleas plus all their babies including eggs and flea larvae on your clothes, curtains, and bedding.

 ** - **So, launder the clothing and other fabrics 10 minutes at temperatures of ~ 95F (35C).
 Finally, undertake the garment drying (at the highest temperature) to kill the fleas and other bugs. **